Platonic Solids Collection (set of 5 Lamps)

 platonic solid

-Discount, masterpiece, repeatable
+Discount, masterpiece, platonic solid collection, repeatable

 Lamp, MetalWork, TIG-welding, SilverSoldering